richardgirges/express-fileupload/README.md

 * `New upload started testFile->car.png` says that new upload started with field `testFile` and file name `car.png`.
 * `Uploading testFile->car.png, bytes:21232...` shows current progress for each new data chunk.
 * `Upload timeout` means that no data came during `uploadTimeout`.
-* `Cleaning up temporary file` Here finaly we see cleaning up of the temporary file because of upload timeout reached.
+* `Cleaning up temporary file` Here finally we see cleaning up of the temporary file because of upload timeout reached.

 ### Available Options
 Pass in non-Busboy options directly to the middleware.
 These are express-fileupload specific options.